niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

 - Outputting values from a module
 - Creating multiple resources using a count

 ## Prerequisites
 To follow this guide you should have completed [Guide 3](LINK) as we will be adding a load balancer to the infrastructure we created.

 If you added a external IP and the target tag "allow-http" to the webserver when completing Guide 3 please make sure to remove the `access_config` block and the `tags` argument from the `google_compute_instance` resource block in the `webserver.tf` file in `capstone-project/day-2/webserver` directory.
 Then apply the change by running `terraform apply`

-## Getting Started
-1. Open your playpen repo in VS Code checkout the branch you used in the previous session

-2. You should already be authenticated with GCP and Terraform Cloud from completing the previous Guide 1.
-If you would like a you would like a refresher please look at [Getting Started - Guide 1](LINK)

 ## Setting up the project
 Within the `capstone-project/day-2` create a new folder called `load_balancer`.
 In the `load_balancer` folder create the following files
     - `backend_service.tf`
     - `load_balancer.tf`
     - `variables.tf`
     - `outputs.tf`

 ## Creating multiple webservers
 To make our application more scalable we can introduce more webservers to our configuration.
 This means that there will be more webservers to handle traffic to our website allowing more users to access the site at once.
 We can then place a load balancer in front of our webservers so that users enter the IP of the load balancer to view the website and then the traffic is routed to the webservers.
 1. To create two copies of our VMs we can introduce the `count` argument to the `google_compute_instance` resource block.
 Insert the following line in the `google_compute_instance` resource block in `webserver.tf` in the `day-2/webserver` folder
    ```
    count        = 2